 The city of Roanoke did not exist during the war.
 Salem, the county seat, was the largest town, and the important Virginia and Tennessee Railroad, built in the 1850s, passed through the Roanoke Valley.
 Beginning in Lynchburg and ending in Bristol, the V&T, combined with rail lines on either end, formed a vital link between Virginia and the Western Theater.
 This, along with the salt, lead, and other products of Southwest Virginia which were carried along this line made the railroad an object worthy of Union attention.
 The first major Union effort at occupying the region ended in failure after clashes at modern Pearisburg, Princeton, and Lewisburg in May of 1862.

 The Federals found that logistical difficulties prevented large forces from invading the area, so instead of occupying the region, the Yankees determined to raid it.
-Our friends from the north then visited the area on the following occasions.
+Union forces then visited the area on the following occasions.

 Toland's Raid - July '63, reached Wytheville

 Crook's Raid - May '64, burned railroad bridge over New River